 Customer Experience Division

-The Customer Experience Division (CED) comprises the Business Innovation Office and Registry Services Department.
+The Customer Experience Division (CED) comprises the Registry Services Department and Registry Systems Unit.
 The division sets the strategic direction for ACRA's service delivery, registry operations and innovation efforts.

 Registry Services Department

 The Registry Services Department (RSD) manages key customer touch-points for the public to seek assistance and obtain information related to ACRA, and is responsible for the registration of business entities in Singapore.
 RSD manages the Customer Relationship System (CRMS), Helpdesk (including Virtual Assistant) and e-platforms for delivery of services.
 It also manages the registration of documents, notices, and returns filed by business entities through the electronic filing system.
 As the anchor department for business registration matters, RSD drives registry-related policy reviews and consequential changes to the relevant Acts to facilitate ease of doing business in Singapore.